-Xanthan gum is a very useful ingredient for keto meals and baking.
+One of the most popular keto thickeners, xanthan gum is frequently used for keto meals and baking.
 It comes as a fine powder and is an excellent keto sauce thickener.
-Be warned, though; a little definitely goes a long way!
+It is also used in a lot of store-bought gluten-free desserts.

-Psyllium husk is a highly versatile low-carb thickener used to thicken up your keto meals.
+A highly versatile ingredient, psyllium husk is an amazing and popular thickener.
 It is mostly purely fiber and is excellent for gut health.
 Since it is mostly pure fiber, you can even take it daily as a fiber supplement.

-As a thickener, psyllium husk should be used in small quantities or it might cause a stomach upset.
-You should also drink plenty of water after taking psyllium husk.
+Psyllium husk should be used in small quantities or it might cause a stomach upset.
+You should also drink plenty of water after ingesting it.

-This thickener works really well for baked goods, sauces, smoothies, soups and stews.
+This low carb thickener works really well for baked goods, sauces, smoothies, soups, and stews.
 Most of the time, you'll only need half or one teaspoon for your recipe.

 Glucomannan powder (konjac flour)

-Glucomannan is best used in a similar way - by making a thin, roux-like paste of glucomannan to add to your dishes.
+Glucomannan is best used in a similar way - by making a thin, roux-like paste and adding it to your dishes.
 If you add the powder directly to your food, it may not work as effectively - it is best activated with a little cold water.

-Glucomannan also has similar mechanics to a roux when cooked and finished.
-It continues to thicken dishes after they have been removed from the heat and started to cool.
+This powder also has similar mechanics to a roux when cooked and finished.
+That is, it continues to thicken dishes after they have been removed from the heat and began to cool.

 This is another reason to use it sparingly - the end texture of your dish is likely to be thicker than what you have in your pot.

-Arrowroot powder is a wonderful thickener and is quite similar to cornstarch.
+Produced from the tubers of arrowroot plants, arrowroot powder is similar to cornstarch in appearance.
 It is a very fine white powder and is quite tasteless.
 Which is a good thing, because it does not change the taste of your food.

 Arrowroot powder is most commonly used to thicken sauces, soups, or curries.
-Basically, it works best with hot dishes and should be added when you are almost done cooking.
+It works best with hot dishes and should be added when you are almost done cooking.

-When buying this thickener, be sure to check the label first.
+When buying this powder, be sure to check the label first.
 Unfortunately, some brands might have potato starch or other preservatives mixed in, and you don't want that on a keto diet.

 To use this keto thickener, you have to make a slurry first.
-This is done by mixing a little arrowroot powder with some water and adding it to your dish, minutes before it is done.
+The easiest way to make this is by mixing a little arrowroot powder with some water and adding it to your dish, minutes before it is done.
 Arrowroot powder acts quite fast, so be sure to watch your food carefully.

-Gelatin is used by first dissolving or soaking the gelatin in water and then adding the paste to your mix.
+To use gelatin, first, dissolve or soak it in water and then add the paste to your mix.

-The reason for this is that it’s much easier to add a small amount of the powder incrementally and ensure that it is spread throughout your dish.
-If you’re using the sheets, they’re typically soaked in water before use.
+This is because it is much easier to add a small amount of the powder incrementally and ensure that it is spread throughout your dish.
+If you’re going to use the sheets, they’re typically soaked in water before use.

 If you’re using it to thicken hot food, we’d recommend adding agar-agar at the end of the cooking time and allowing the food to cool slightly before serving.
 In that cooling time, the food will thicken some more.

-As with a number of other thickeners on this list, agar-agar must be dissolved in water before it is used in food.
+To use agar-agar, first, dissolve it in water before used in your dish.
 It will also thicken gradually over time, so factor in some thickening time to your recipes.

 Agar-agar can be bought in stores as either flakes or powder.
 It contains roughly half a gram of net carbs per tablespoon, so it’s remarkably low in carbs.

-Guar gum is similar in its makeup to glucomannan, it is a natural plant fiber that is made from the seed of the guar plant.
-This low-carb thickener has zero net carbs, making it one of the more impressive thickeners on this list.
+A natural plant fiber made from the seed of the guar plant, guar gum is similar in its makeup to glucomannan.
+This low carb thickener has zero net carbs, making it one of the more impressive thickeners on this list.

-Guar gum is an exceptionally powerful keto thickener, even compared to other examples on this list.
-It is said to have eight times as much thickening power as cornstarch!
+An exceptionally powerful keto thickener, Guar gum is said to have eight times as much thickening power as cornstarch!

 For that reason, it is wise to use very little at first and then add very small increments - as with a number of other thickeners on this list.